verhas/jScriptBasic/site/advanced/nativeapi.md

 ```

  This sample code implements an anonymous class of the interface `SourceProvider` implementing
  both of the `get` methods.
-Note that these methods return a BASIC `Reader` and not
+Note that these methods return a BASIC `SourceReader` and not
  a `java.io.Reader`.
 The actual implementation contains a mini file system in itself containing
  two files: `include.bas` and `hello.bas` stored in a hash map.
 The method `get(String sourceName)`
  reads the one that is named and creates a `GenericReader` implemented in ScriptBasic for Java.